 History of the Leonberger

 In 1846, before any Stud Books formally recording pedigrees of pure breed dogs existed, Mr Heinrich Essig, a town Councillor of the city of Leon in Germany, gave the name 'Leonberger' to pups born to a supposedly planned mating which began the dynasty.
 Without documenting or describing either the parents of the consequent litter, this alleged mating was between a Landseer (Newfoundland) bitch with a male Saint Bernard from the monastery hospice Grand St.Bernhard.
 He then supposedly mated a pup from this mating back to another Saint from the hospice.
-Then the Pyrenean Mountain Dog was supposedly thrown into the mix.
+After a few generations the Pyrenean Mountain Dog was thrown into the mix.
 The myth continued that he was creating a giant breed which could honour the name of his beloved city of Leonberg, which had a coat of arms with a lion-like aspect.

 Leonberger Advertisement c 1860